synmetrix/synmetrix/docs/datasources/snowflake/README.md

 ## Step 4: Test the connection

-Click the "Check connection" button in the MLCraft UI to verify the connection to your Snowflake data source.
+Click the "Test connection" button in the MLCraft UI to verify the connection to your Snowflake data source.
 If the connection is successful, you will see a confirmation message.